azurebamboo/Graph-Database-for-Reparation-Lawsuits-against-Japan-for-Colonial-and-Wartime-Atrocities-/README.md

 The all-plain.cypher file can be loaded into graph database systems like Neo4j (https://sandbox.neo4j.com) to generate the database.
 The all data Kineviz-graphxr *DATE*.graphxr file can be loaded into the web-based graph visualization and processing tool GraphXR(https://graphxr.kineviz.com/register) with an account.

-If you have any questions about this project, please contact kpan@fiu.edu
+If you have any questions about this project, please contact azurebamboo@gmail.com

 Here are some visulaization made with the databse using GraphXR: